open/close all folders

 - In one episode of Sgt.
 Frog, Keroro accidentally clones himself a thousandfold using the Kero Ball.
 After various hijinks, the clones start to fade.
 Kululu gives a Technobabble explanation, but when told by Natsumi to "use words real people understand," he gets down to the point: if they don't destroy all the clones, then the Kero Ball will overload and all the Keroros, including the original, will disappear.

 - This turns out to be a major plot point in xxxHoLic; the main character is a time travel duplicate.
 As a result, he hates himself and draws in supernatural beings trying to grant his wish and kill him, and if he doesn't develop strong social connections he'll soon cease to exist as reality corrects itself.

-- This applied to the DC Universe before the first Crisis.
+- This applied to the DC Universe before the Crisis on Infinite Earths.
 If a character traveled to a time where he or she already existed, it (the version not belonging to that time) would become an invisible, unheard, ineffectual phantom until it stepped out of that moment in time.
 Note that back then, even if characters were allowed to "meet themselves" history could ''not'' be changed, so it was pointless anyway.